 |

-Read Historical & Current fault codes stored in ECU memory.
+Read Historical & Current fault codes stored in ECU memory

 Erase fault codes.